thesephist/gemini/README.md

 ### Business logic

-- Update the button on the front page to not take an email field
-- Disallow creating two requests at the same time (for now) at the model level
 - Temporarily add functionality to remove the current request and make a new one
 - When attempting to send a match request to a request that has already requested a match, don't double-send
 - Persist session token records in db/sessions.json
+- Update the button on the front page to not take an email field

 - Make tutor a special level of proficiency, and give them a badge that's "Verified tutor"
 - Put verified tutors on the top of the list in search in a separate subsection